 Business development service of The University of North Carolina, operated in partnership with the US Small Business Administration (SBA) located on the campus of East Carolina University.
 Focuses on one-on-one business counseling.
 Website also links to start-up business guides, licensing/permit guides, etc.

-SCORE "Counselors to America's Small Business" is a a network of both working and retired executives and business owners who provide resources online and through mentors located throughout the United States.
+SCORE "Counselors to America's Small Business" is a network of both working and retired executives and business owners who provide resources online and through mentors located throughout the United States.
 SCORE is a resource partner with the U.S. Small Business Administration (SBA).

 IBM and IFC created a free, small business toolkit specifically for women and minority entrepreneurs to provide business information, tools and training services usually reserved for Fortune 1000 companies.